gu-fan/rhythm.css/README.rst

 The html theme for rst.

 Basically, this is for riv.vim_'s Html Theme.
+But can be used for any rst document.

-Post issues_ or fork it as you like.
+Post issues_ or fork_ it as you like.

 Files
 -----